Aaron-Bopp/TIM/10_Sources/Readwise/Articles/articles_How The System Works — The Enneagram Institute.md

 ##### ^212156782

 > Moreover, Sexual types seek intimacy, Social types seek *personal connection*: they want to stay in long-term contact with people and to be involved in their world.
-Social types are the most concerned with doing things that will have some impact on their community, or even broader domains.
+Social types are the most concerned with doing things that will have some impact on their [[community]], or even broader domains.
   [^212156782]

 [^212156782]:  https://enneagraminstitute.com/how-the-enneagram-system-works?__readwiseLocation=2%2F12%2F0%2F30%2F1%2F0%2F0%2F3%2F0%2F5%2F0%2F2%3A221%2C4%2F12%2F0%2F30%2F1%2F0%2F0%2F3%2F0%2F5%2F0%2F2%3A213#:~:text=Moreover%2C%20Sexual%20types%20seek%20intimacy%2C%2Ccommunity%2C%20or%20even%20broader%20domains.